 "I understand that, in the opinion of (Provider's name) the services or items that I have requested to be provided to me on (dates of service) may not be covered under the Texas Medicaid Program as being reasonable and medically necessary for my care.
 I understand that the HHSC or its health insuring agent determines the medical necessity of the services or items that I request and receive.
-I also understand that I am responsible for payment of the services or items are determined not to be reasonable and medically necessary."
+I also understand that I am responsible for payment of the services or items I request and receive if these services or items are determined not to be reasonable and medically necessary."